Doan-Pham/outfit_compatibility_prediction/README.md

 ```bash
 python main.py
 ```
 By default, the training will not be carried out on the whole dataset.
-Instead, the model is only trained on a data subset for illustration purpose.
+Instead, the model is only trained on a data subset for illustration purposes.
 To train the model with the whole subset, run the following command:
 ```bash
 python main.py --run_real 1
 ```